Nico-Facto/Covid-19/README.md

 ## Run experiment

-    First launch the notebook 0 , you will have the score of prediction made the day before, and create new dataset to predcict tomorow. then run notebook 01.
+    First launch the notebook 0 , you will have the score of prediction made the day before and create new dataset to predcict tomorow. then run notebook 01.

 ## Next step :